 With the exception of goodwill, if a previous writedown is no longer justified, a new recoverable amount is estimated, providing it is not higher than what the carrying value would have been if the writedown had never been made.
 This reversal is also booked to the Income Statement.

 Equity investments in other companies and other securities

-In accordance with IAS 39, equity investments in entities other than subsidiaries and associates are classified as financial assets available for sale which are measured at fair value, except in situations where the market price or fair value cannot be determined.
+In accordance with IAS 39, equity investments in entities other than subsidiaries, joint ventures and associates are classified as financial assets available for sale which are measured at fair value, except in situations where the market price or fair value cannot be reliably determined.
 In this case the cost method is used.

 For a more complete discussion of the principles regarding financial assets, reference should be made to the note specifically prepared on this matter (paragraph 3 "Financial assets").

 Under IFRS 5 "Non-current assets held for sale and discontinued operations", providing the relevant requirements are met, non-current assets whose book value will be recovered principally by selling them rather than by using them on a continuous basis, have to be classified as being held for sale and valued at the lower of book value or fair value net of any selling costs.
 From the date they are classified as non-current assets held for sale, their depreciation is suspended.

 Loans are initially recognised at cost, represented by the fair value received, net of related loan origination charges.

 After initial recognition, loans are measured at amortised cost by applying the effective interest rate method.

 The amortised cost is calculated taking account of issuing costs and any discount or premium envisaged at the time of settlement.